Taryn-Valistian/Taryn-Valistian/README.md

 - 👋 Hi, I’m @Taryn-Valistian
 - 👀 I’m interested in game development, archival activities, cross platform solutions, and much more...
-- 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me `discord:` `ServUO: Taryn`
+- 📫 How to reach me `ServUO: Taryn`

 <div class="badges-githubstats">
   <p align="center">